AgileRL/AgileRL/CONTRIBUTING.md

 ### Thank you for taking the time to contribute to AgileRL! 🤖🎉

 Contributions are really valuable to AgileRL, and we are grateful to the community for your support.
-We are happy to have you here!<br>
+We are happy to have you here!
+AgileRL powers real-world AI systems, and your contributions directly impact the tools that researchers and engineers depend on every day.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

 If you have any questions, please raise them on our [Discord](https://discord.gg/eB8HyTA2ux).